Cypooos/MPI/Ecrits/Lambda Calcul.md

 On appelle *dérivation* $A\to A'$si il existe dans $A$ une expression $a$ évaluable, avec $A'$ qui est $A$ ou l'on a remplacé $a$ par son évaluation.
 On dit que $A$ est sous forme normale si $A$ n'est pas dérivable.

 On appelle un calcul de $A$ une série de dérivations finie $A\to A_1 \to ... \to A_n$.
 On note cela $A\to^* A_n$.
 Si $A_n$ est sous forme normale, on appelle cela un calcul normalisant.
-Si il existe au plus qu'un seul calcul de $A$ possible, on dit que $A$ est unitaire.
+Si il existe au plus qu'un seul calcul normalisant de $A$ possible, on dit que $A$ est unitaire.

 On définie les expressions suivantes :
  - $I = (x\mapsto x)$